White Paper

 3. "But Cloud Models Are Better"

 This was true in 2024.
-In 2026, the gap has narrowed dramatically.
-Microsoft's Phi-4 (14B) beats GPT-4o on MATH and GPQA benchmarks.
-Alibaba's Qwen 3 at 4B parameters rivals models 18x its size on domain tasks.
-These run on 8 GB VRAM at 1,000–10,000x lower cost per token.
+By mid-2026, the gap has narrowed dramatically.
+Microsoft's Phi-4 family rivals contemporary frontier models on MATH and GPQA benchmarks.
+Alibaba's Qwen3 / Qwen3.5 at 4-8B parameters matches much larger models on domain tasks.
+DeepSeek-R1 distilled variants put reasoning-tuned inference in workstation reach.
+These run on 4-12 GB VRAM at 1,000–10,000x lower cost per token than premium cloud APIs.

 Gartner predicts organizations will use task-specific small models 3x more than general LLMs by 2027.
 The future is purpose-built local models, not one massive cloud model.